parnic/node-screenlogic/README.md

 Requests salt cell status/configuration from the connected unit (requires an IntelliChlor or compatible salt cell).
 Emits the `intellichlorConfig` event when the response comes back.
 Resolves with [SLIntellichlorData](#slintellichlordata).

+#### chlor.setIntellichlorIsActiveAsync(isActive, senderId?)

+Tells the OCP if a chlorinator is present. `isActive` is a boolean.
+Emits the `intellichlorIsActive` event.
+Resolves with [BoolData](#booldata).

 #### chlor.setIntellichlorOutputAsync(poolOutput, spaOutput, senderId?)

 Sets the salt cell's output levels.
 See [SLSetIntellichlorConfigMessage](#slsetintellichlorconfigmessage) documentation for argument values.
 Emits the `setIntellichlorConfig` event when response is acknowledged.
 Resolves with [BoolData](#booldata).

+### Circuit

-#### chlor.setIntellichlorIsActiveAsync(isActive, senderId?)
+#### circuit.sendLightCommandAsync(command, senderId?)

-Tells the OCP if a chlorinator is present. `isActive` is a boolean.
-Emits the `intellichlorIsActive` event.
+Sends a lighting command.
+See [SLLightControlMessage](#sllightcontrolmessage) documentation for argument values.
+Emits the `sentLightCommand` event when response is acknowledged.
 Resolves with [BoolData](#booldata).

-### Circuit
+EasyTouch/Intellitouch only have a single light group and individual lights cannot be address.
+Pentair's Intellicenter offers this capability.

 #### circuit.setCircuitAsync(circuitId, nameIndex, circuitFunction, circuitInterface, freeze, colorPos, senderId?)